BretCameron/sanity-plugin-order-documents/README.md

 yarn link "sanity-plugin-order-documents"
 ```

-Finally, open `sanity.json` in the Sanity Studio project and append "order-documents" to the `"plugins"` array:
+Open `sanity.json` in the Sanity Studio project and append "order-documents" to the `"plugins"` array:

 ```json
 "plugins": [
   "order-documents"
 ],
 ```

+We're already watching our plugin for changes, so all that's left is to run our Sanity Studio with `sanity start`.